FREQUENTLY ASKED QUESTIONS

 How much time should I allocate to submitting my entry?

-In our experience a good award entry can take 4-6 weeks to put together.
-This allows enough time for initial fact-finding meetings, several versions of the entry form and presumes you may need a number of people to look at it and sign it off.
-Really, the more time you have the better.
+In our experience, a good awards entry can take up to 6 weeks to put together.
+This allows enough time for initial fact-finding meetings, several versions of the entry form to be drafted, and presumes you may need a number of people to look at it and sign it off.
+The more time you allow yourself, the better.

 Can I submit an entry in more than one category?